Antigone by Jean Anouilh

 Discover Antigone, the play by Jean Anouilh

-Antigone is the eponymous title of a dramatic play in which a large number of themes confront each other.
-First written by Sophocles in -442 then reinterpreted at the time of the Occupation of 1944 by Jean Anouilh, this work is certainly one of the most famous in classical literature.
+Antigone is the eponymous title of a dramatic play in which a large number of themes are confronted.
+First written by Sophocles in 442 BC and then reinterpreted during the Occupation of 1944 by Jean Anouilh, this work is certainly one of the most famous in classical literature.

-rewriting of Antigone was a great success for various reasons including the fact that he placed the main character at the center of many central themes of society.
-Whether by attachment, by school memories or by theatrical emotion, many continue to jostle at the doors of the theaters which offer rereadings and reinterpretations of this play.
-The first performance of Jean Anouilh's rewriting was produced at the Théâtre de l'Atelier in Paris in February 1944.
-For his work, the playwright chose to conceive it in four acts.
-He speaks of it thus: "Sophocles' Antigone [...] was a sudden shock for me during the war [...].
-I rewrote it in my own way, with the resonance of the tragedy that we were then living."
+'s rewriting of Antigone was a great success for various reasons, including the fact that he placed the main character at the center of many central societal themes.
+Whether out of personal attachment, school memories, or theatrical emotion, audiences continue to flock to theaters offering reinterpretations and re-readings of this play.
+The first performance of Jean Anouilh's rewriting took place at the Théâtre de l'Atelier in Paris in February 1944.
+For his work, the playwright chose to structure it in four acts.
+He described it thus: "Sophocles' Antigone [...] was a sudden shock to me during the war [...].
+I rewrote it in my own way, with the resonance of the tragedy we were then experiencing."

-Indeed, if this play had such a strong impact at that time, it is because it made it possible to highlight a large number of essential themes including the conflict between morality and politics as well as the conflict between generations.
-Almost 80 years later, the subjects addressed in the play Antigone still seem relevant today.
+Indeed, the reason this play had such a profound impact at the time is that it brought to light a number of essential themes, including the conflict between morality and politics, as well as the conflict between generations.
+Almost 80 years later, the subjects addressed in the play Antigone still seem relevant.

 What is a dramatic play?

-To recognize a dramatic play like Antigone, it is necessary to know all the specificities of writing but also of acting.
-Indeed, if the theater is governed by writing codes, it is still not necessary to forget that the latter aims to be seen.
-Depending on the plays, their genre, the wishes of the playwright and his time, everything that constitutes a theatrical production changes and is disrupted: number of acts, acting, sets, lights, sounds, etc. .
+To recognize a dramatic play like Antigone, it's essential to understand all its specific writing and performance conventions.
+While theater is governed by established writing styles, it's crucial to remember that its primary purpose is to be seen.
+Depending on the play, its genre, the playwright's intentions, and the era, everything that constitutes a theatrical production changes and is transformed: the number of acts, acting styles, sets, lighting, sound, and so on.

-Aristotle, whom we know for his philosophy, considered the dramatic genre as the best way to set human actions in motion to provide distancing in the service of a fictional experience.
+Aristotle, whom we know for his philosophy, considered the dramatic genre the best way to set human actions in motion, creating a distance that serves a fictional experience.
 This is one of the essential aspects of catharsis.
-Although a dramatic play may at first glance be veiled in complexities, it is enough to lift the veil to understand that it is in fact a sequence of simple actions and consequences that can be real at first glance. the scale of the human adventure.
+Although a dramatic play may at first appear complex, it is enough to lift the veil to understand that it is in fact a chain of simple actions and consequences that can be real on the scale of the human experience.

-So, to establish what we call "plausibility", playwrights like Jean Anouilh must demonstrate significant textual dexterity.
-They play with gender to make it an instrument of destabilization allowing them to question values and sow trouble.
+Therefore, to establish what is called "verisimilitude," playwrights like Jean Anouilh must demonstrate significant textual dexterity.
+They play with genre, using it as a tool for destabilization to challenge values and sow discord.

-Jean Anouilh: why do we need to discover his Antigone?
+Jean Anouilh: why should we discover his Antigone?

 by LAURETTE THEATRE November 28, 2025